singhprerna1309/employee-attrition-in-healthcare/README.md

 <br>

-Note: The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-This is available on <a href="https://www.kaggle.com/datasets/mathchi/diabetes-data-set">Kaggle</a>.
+Note: The dataset is synthetic and based on the IBM Watson dataset for attrition.
+Employee roles and departments were modified to reflect the healthcare domain.
+Also, known outcomes for some employees were altered to help increase the performance of the ML models.

 <br>